 The Australasian Association for Logic will hold its annual conference online via Zoom from Wednesday, June 23 to Friday, June 25, 2021.
 It will be hosted by the University of Queensland and the University of Melbourne.

 We invite submission of abstracts in any area of logic, broadly construed.
 To submit, send an anonymized short abstract (at most 2 pages) and title to firstname.lastname@example.org with the subject “AAL 2021”.
 The soft deadline for submissions is Saturday, May 15.
 Submissions will be accepted for consideration until the hard deadline of Saturday, May 22.
 Decisions will be sent out in early June.
 We would like to encourage submissions from members of groups that are underrepresented in logic.

 Session times will be 40 minutes.
-The scheduling will be done according to Melbourne local time (AEST).
+The scheduling is done according to Melbourne/Brisbane local time (AEST, UTC+10).
 Find your local time.

 The conference website is https://blogs.unimelb.edu.au/logic/aal-2021/.

 To register, please email email@example.com.
 The Zoom URLs for the talks, as well as the abstracts, will be sent to registered participants.